Muskellunge

-The muskellunge (Esox masquinongy), often shortened to muskie, musky or lunge is a species of large freshwater predatory fish native to North America.
+The muskellunge (Esox masquinongy), often shortened to muskie, musky, ski, or lunge, is a species of large freshwater predatory fish native to North America.
 It is the largest member of the pike family, Esocidae.

 Origin of name

-The name "muskellunge" originates from the Ojibwe words maashkinoozhe (meaning "great fish"), maskinoše or mashkinonge (meaning "big pike" or "ugly pike") and the Algonquin word maskinunga, which are borrowed into the Canadian French words masquinongé or maskinongé.
-In English, before settling on the common name "muskellunge", there have been at least 94 common names applied to this species, including but not limited to: muskelunge, muscallonge, muskallonge, milliganong, maskinonge, maskalonge, mascalonge, maskalung, muskinunge and masquenongez.
+The name "muskellunge" originates from the Ojibwe words maashkinoozhe meaning "great fish", mji-gnoozhe, maskinoše, or mashkinonge, meaning "bad pike", "big pike", or "ugly pike" respectively.
+The Algonquin word maskinunga is borrowed into the Canadian French words masquinongé or maskinongé.
+In English, before settling on the common name "muskellunge", there were at least 94 common names applied to this species, including but not limited to: muskelunge, muscallonge, muskallonge, milliganong, maskinonge, maskalonge, mascalonge, maskalung, muskinunge and masquenongez.

 Description

-Muskellunge closely resemble other esocids such as the northern pike and American pickerel in both appearance and behavior.
+Muskellunge closely resemble other esocids such as the northern pike (Esox lucius) and American pickerel (E. americanus) in both appearance and behavior.
 Like the northern pike and other aggressive pikes, the body plan is typical of ambush predators with an elongated body, flat head, and dorsal, pelvic, and anal fins set far back on the body.
 Muskellunge are typically 28–48 in long and weigh 15–36 lb, though some have reached up to 6 ft and almost 70 lb.
 Martin Arthur Williamson caught a muskellunge with a weight of 61.25 lb in November 2000 on Georgian Bay.
 The fish are a light silver, brown, or green, with dark vertical stripes on the flank, which may tend to break up into spots.
 In some cases, markings may be absent altogether, especially in fish from turbid waters.
 This is in contrast to northern pike, which have dark bodies with light markings.
 A reliable method to distinguish the two similar species is by counting the sensory pores on the underside of the mandible.
 A muskie will have seven or more per side, while the northern pike never has more than six.
 The lobes of the caudal (tail) fin in muskellunge come to a sharper point, while those of northern pike are more generally rounded.
 In addition, unlike pike, muskies have no scales on the lower half of their opercula.

 Anglers seek large muskies as trophies or for sport.
 In places where muskie are not native, such as in Maine, anglers are encouraged not to release the fish back into the water because of their negative impact on native populations of trout and other smaller fish species.